 - Seek medical treatment.
 You should seek prompt medical attention for visible injuries and the ones that may not have presented symptoms yet.
 Seeking medical treatment can also give you evidence for your injury claim.

-The final thing you should do is contact a lawyer to explore your legal rights and options.
+The final thing you should do is contact an attorney with experience to explore your legal rights and options.
+We offer a free case review.

 Dallas, TX Car Accident Statistics

 Dallas is one of the most dangerous areas in Texas for car crashes.
-The TxDOT records how many accidents occur in the cities and counties of Texas.
+The TxDOT records how many crashes occur in the cities and counties of Texas.

 In 2021, Dallas experienced 35,355 motor vehicle accidents.
 These accidents caused 227 fatalities and 9,639 injuries.
 Over 1,000 crashes resulted in suspected serious injuries, while over 21,500 collisions didn’t cause injury at all.